onespacemedia/styleguide/README.md

 */
 ```

-If you use "magic" numbers anywhere in your
+If you use "magic" numbers in your CSS, add a comment above it explaining why you are using those numbers.

+Comment any strange or clever CSS.
+Sometimes cross-browser fixes will require unusual rules that would not make any sense to a first-time observer, who might see it as a target for refactoring.

 # HTML guidelines